Battle of Philomelion (1190): Background

 Pope Gregory VIII called for a crusade to restore the city of Jerusalem to Christian hands after its loss to Saladin in 1187 and to help the remaining crusader strongholds in the Holy Land.
 Holy Roman Emperor Frederick Barbarossa, a veteran of the Second Crusade, took up the Cross at the Curia Christi (court of Christ) in Mainz Cathedral on 27 March 1188 and was the first to set out for the Holy Land in May 1189 with an army of 12,000–15,000 men, including 4,000 knights.

 After marching through Hungary, Serbia, Bulgaria and the Byzantine Empire, the Imperial army crossed over the Dardanelles to Anatolia by 28 March 1190.
 The Anatolian plateau was held by the Seljuk Sultanate of Rûm.
 The passage of the Crusader army provoked armed resistance from the local Byzantine populations in Anatolia.
 The Crusaders' horses suffered from a lack of grasslands.

 Having secured in advance Turkish promises of safe transit and the preparation of markets for the Crusader army, Frederick's troops were surprised by hit-and-run Turkish attacks on them upon entering Turkish territory.
 A Turkish attack on the Imperial camp was defeated on 30 April, with 500 Turks killed.
 On 2 May, the Crusaders defeated another Turkish attack and killed 300 Turks.
 The next day, the Imperial soldiers were ambushed by the Turks and hit with arrows and rocks.
 A knight named Werner was killed while Frederick VI, Duke of Swabia was wounded along with nine other knights.
 The Crusaders climbed up a mountain to reach the ambushers and killed sixty of them.
 They then proceeded to massacre Turkish women and small children in a fertile lowland area.
-The Minnesänger Friedrich von Hausen died on 6 May.
-He accidentally fell from his horse while pursuing fleeing Turkish troops.
+The Minnesänger Friedrich von Hausen died on 6 May, having accidentally fallen from his horse while pursuing fleeing Turkish troops.